BetterThanTomorrow/calva/docs/site/connect-sequences.md

 4. Any other reason...

 A custom command line is executed from same directory as the REPL project root (See `projectRootPath`, above), and can be as simple as `my-repl-jack-in-command`.
 You  can use a relative or absolute path to your command line.

+If your custom command line starts a REPL of a project type that is not ”known”/built-in to Calva, use `custom` as the `projectType` for the connect sequence.

 ### Custom Command Line Substitutions/Placeholders/Environment variables